dervishe-/GenBerry/README.md

 * squashfs-tools (to build the portge image)
 * And to be root or use sudo

-I you want the script to check the signature of the several files you will need to import some public keys:
+If you want the script to check the signature of the several files you will need to import some public keys:
 * Mine (1): https://keybase.io/dervishe/key.asc
 * Gentoo PK (3): https://www.gentoo.org/downloads/signatures/